 The emergency stop is a driving technique that every skillful driver should know.
 Practicing it will help you avoid riding the clutch and save you from accidents.

 If you haven’t mastered emergency stopping, refrain from doing it at night.
-Unless you know your onions, practice emergency braking during the daytime when you can see clearly.
+Practice emergency braking during the daytime when you can see clearly.

 Do not shift gears excessively.
 Instead of shifting gears now and then, aim high, plan afar, and shift gears to avoid obstacles on time.
 Remember, when you cut down on how often you depress the clutch, you may use the brake more often, thereby applying more friction.

 Even though you may have heard ‘riding the clutch,’ many still do not know what it means.
+Oh!
+You already know what it means.
 As we explained earlier, don’t partially depress the clutch.
 Resting your foot on the clutch is known as riding the clutch.
 Don’t do it.

 Riding the clutch or resting your foot on the pedal is not good.
-Doing so means adding extra pressure on the clutch while keeping it partially engaged.
-This can cause major slippage and accelerated wear.
-This kind of wear and slippage will shorten the clutch’s lifespan.
+It means adding extra pressure on the clutch while keeping it partially engaged.
+This can cause slippage and accelerated wear.
+This will shorten the clutch shelf life.

 ‘To ride out the clutch’ means ‘riding the clutch.’
-Whichever way you express this act, it means the same thing.
+Whichever way you express this act, it means the same thing, and you should avoid it.

-Always depress the clutch when driving.
+Always depress the clutch when braking.
 This is a tip for learners and inexperienced drivers.
 Have you seen a scenario where a learner depresses the brake and forgets to clutch down?
-Of course, this will lead to engine stalling.
+You guess right.
+He’ll stall out of the car.

-Stalling the vehicle by braking without clutching down will cause accelerated wear on the clutch.
-Therefore, I advise you to depress the clutch when braking, at least when driving in lower gears.
+Stalling the vehicle will cause accelerated wear on the clutch.
+Thus, you should depress the clutch when braking, at least when driving in lower gears.

 On average, clutches last for 50,000 miles.
 Some can last 100,000 miles, while some can last only 25,000 to 30,000 miles.
 Now, can you burn it in a day?

-With very poor driving skills, a learner can burn a clutch in just one day.
-However, this is unlikely and happens on rare occasions.
+With very poor driving skills, a learner can burn a clutch in one day.
+But this is unlikely and happens only on rare occasions.

 Driving a vehicle with a bad clutch is very dangerous.
 The clutch system can scatter, leaving you stranded in the middle of nowhere.
+The damaged component can cause catastrophic damage to other components.
 For this reason, do not drive with a bad clutch.

-If you notice any symptoms of a bad clutch, contact your mechanic to do a professional diagnostics and fix the problem.
+Contact your mechanic if you notice any symptoms of a bad clutch.
+He will run a professional diagnosis and fix the problem.

 Final Words